Newcastle Stadium: 20th-century history

-21st Century History
+21st-century history

 A major milestone and turning point for the track arrived in 2003.
 William Hill bookmakers purchased the track which then underwent major investment similar to that of Sunderland Greyhound Stadium whom William Hill had acquired the year before.
 A rebranding took place in 2007 and because the track was the only one left in Newcastle the decision was made to rename the stadium from Brough Park to Newcastle.
 The investment in the new facilities and track was rewarded with selection as the host of the Television Trophy in 2009 and Newcastle under Operations Manager Ian Walton and Racing Manager Paul Twinn have seen the standard of greyhounds become one of the best in the country.

 Jimmy Wright scored a double success in 2010 when Target Classic picked up the William Hill Classic and England Expects lifted the William Hill Grand Prix on the same evening.
 Elwick Chris trained by Michael Walsh won the Laurels in 2010 and Droopys Hester won the Champion Stakes one year later.
 In 2012 Newcastle won the BAGS/SIS Track Championship.

 In May 2017 the Arena Racing Company (ARC) acquired both Sunderland Greyhound Stadium and Newcastle Greyhound Stadium from William Hill.
 The stadium gained one of the sports most prestigious competitions the Laurels in 2017 from the GRA.
 There is now renewed hope that the competition may regain its category 1 status and increase its prize fund.

 In 2017 Angela Harrison took over the trainer's licence and Newcastle contract from Jimmy Wright and in 2018 the stadium signed a deal with their parent company ARC to race every Wednesday lunchtime, Thursday evening and every Friday and Saturday afternoon.

 Droopys Verve trained by Angela Harrison finished runner-up in the 2018 English Greyhound Derby and Droopys Expert reached the 2019 English Greyhound Derby final.
 Harrison also secured the 2019 British Trainers Championship at Sheffield.

 In 2021, the stadium held the Northern Flat following the closure of Belle Vue Stadium.

 In 2022, the stadium owners ARC signed a long term deal with Entain for media rights, starting in January 2024.